seng438-winter-2022/seng438-a4-hnschaefer/Assignment4-ReportTemplate.md

 ![](media/r-after.png)

 # Analysis drawn on the effectiveness of each of the test classes
+The initial DataUtilities test class had a line coverage of 45% and a mutation coverage of 38% (261/687).
+After the addition of more test cases to kill mutants, line coverage and mutation coverage both increased by over 10%.
+Mutation coverage increased to 52% (an increase of 14%), which meant that the test class was more effective at  identifying mutants and killing them.
+This helps to ensure that more weaknesses and potential defects in the code were identified by the test class.

+The initial Range test class had a line coverage of 29% and a mutation coverage of 21%.
+Upon improving the test class, mutation coverage improved to 32% and line coverage improved to 35%.
+This increase in mutation coverage means the test class became more effective at identifying potential defects in the code.

+However, the test class is still far from being fully effective and achieving 100% coverage.
+One of the reasons is due to the test class only addressing five methods in the Range and DataUtilites classes rather than all of the methods.

 # A discussion on the effect of equivalent mutants on mutation score accuracy